asprasad/treebeard/docs/GPU/GPUSupport.md

   * One thread walks all trees in shared memory for a single row (partial results are reduced in a register)
   * Reduction across partial results is performed in global memory (as separate kernels)

+## Implementation Details

+* __Mid-level IR__
+  * We do not currently model reduction explicitly and just directly generate direct accumulation either into a memref or a value.
+This needs to change.
+    * Non-issue for first stage of implementation where we will only have reduction within a thread.
+  * Map outer loops to thread blocks and threads.
+All other loops should stay the same.
+  * Lowering of WalkDecisionTree and InterleavedWalkDecisionTree may need to change for GPU execution.
+(Mostly to handle shared memory.
+Anything else?)
+  *
+* __Low-level IR__
+  * Probably need to rewrite the representations and lowering to LLVM
+* __Representation__
+  * How would we support something like the interleaved format used by FIL?
+    * Not needed for first stage of implementation
+* __Initialization for Prediction__
+  * Should we be generating the functions to initialize model buffers in GPU memory?
+This would be better than handwriting in CUDA so we can support AMD GPUs automatically.

+## Question
-__Question__ Can the implementation options listed above cover the variants that Tahoe implements?
-How would each of these be represented in our dialect?
+* Can the implementation options listed above cover the variants that Tahoe implements?
+* How would each of these be represented in our dialect?
+What extensions are needed and what can be reused?
+* Are all these extremely fixed strategies?
+Why do we need a compiler?
+What do we expect to change across GPUs or models?
+  * Depths of trees
+  * What features to load
+  * Loop tiling -- size of shared memory and what goes into shared memory
+  * Tree tile size (?)